 Given that healthy soils boost productivity and resilience, farmers have an obvious incentive to increase SOM.
 However, often they rely on cheap and plentiful nitrogen fertiliser instead.
 Applying artificial fertiliser is often cheaper, at least in the short term, than building soil fertility.
 By using cover crops to fix nitrogen from the air and build organic matter in the soil, they would create a healthier soil ecosystem for their crops, increase soil biodiversity and reduce erosion.

-Any agriculture policy proposed by the new Government must increase support for cover crops.
+Any agriculture policy proposed by the Government must increase support for cover crops.

-Soil protection is one of our top manifesto asks for all parties.
+Soil protection is one of our top asks for future UK farming policy.